Parameterized Approximability of Maximizing the Spread of Influence in Networks: Unanimity thresholds

 \begin{theorem} \maxopinfluence and \maxclinfluence with unanimity thresholds are \mbox{$2^{k}$-approximable} in polynomial time. \end{theorem}

-\appendixproof{\autoref{th:op-2k-approx}}{ \begin{proof} By Lemma~\ref{lem:op-implies-cl}, it suffices to show the result for \maxopinfluence.
+{ \begin{proof} By \autoref{lem:op-implies-cl}, it suffices to show the result for \maxopinfluence.
 The polynomial-time algorithm consists in the following two steps: (i)~Find $F$, the largest ``false-twins set'' such that $\deg(v) \leq k$, $\forall v \in F$, and (ii)~Return $N(F)$.
 The first step can be done for example by searching for the largest set of identical lines with at most $k$ ones in the adjacency matrix of the graph.
 Since $F$ is a false-twins set with vertices of degree at most $k$, the size of the neighborhood of $F$ is also bounded by $k$.
 Consider the activation of the set $N(F)$.
 After one round, this will activate $|\sigma(N(F))| \geq |F|$ vertices, since all the neighborhood of the vertices in $F$ are activated.

-To complete the proof, observe that for any target set of size at most $k$, there is at most $2^k$ different ``false-twins sets''.
+To complete the proof, observe that for any solution of size at most $k$, there is at most $2^k$ different false-twins sets.
 Therefore, any optimal solution could activate at most $2^{k}\cdot |F|$ vertices, providing the claimed approximation ratio. \qedfill \end{proof} }

 Using \autoref{lem:k-implies-n} and \autoref{th:op-2k-approx} we directly get the following.

 \begin{corollary} For any strictly increasing function $r$, \maxopinfluence and \maxclinfluence with unanimity thresholds are $r(n)$-approximable in fpt-time w.r.t. parameter~$k$. \end{corollary}